 There are several factors that could cause selling, general and administrative expenses to increase as a percentage of revenue.
 Should management decide that customer expectations and the competitive environment require restructuring of its information systems and related platforms, there could be significant expenses incurred, some of which would not be capitalized.
 Costs incurred to formulate the Company's strategy as well as any costs that would be identified as reengineering or training would be expensed.
-The Company also expects to spend approximately \$1.0 million to \$1.5 million in programming costs to make its systems compliant with Year 2000 requirements.
+The Company also expects to spend approximately \$1.8 million to \$2.3 million related to Year 2000 issues in 1999.
+(See "Year 2000")